But first of all – What is churn rate?

 They’re not going to stick around long if that is the case.
 Make sure all areas of the business are aligned and in sync.
 Set realistic and deliverable expectations, then try to exceed them.

-If you’re always looking at ways to add value and striving to improve your product, service and delivery, then you won’t go far wrong.
+If you’re always looking at ways to add value and striving to improve your product, service and delivery, then you won’t go far wrong in reducing customer churn.

 There is no better place to canvas feedback and opinion on your products and services than from your current customers.
 Everyone in the team should also be encouraged to record any comments, ideas, moans or niggles that customers share with them.